A Closer Look at the Rasmussen University – Mokena/Tinley Park Campus

 “The Mokena area community has a small-town feel, but it is booming.
 We have forged great partnerships with organizations such as Amazon, which affords our students the opportunity to make valuable connections with industry leaders before they even graduate,” Springer says.

-Since 1900, Rasmussen College has continuously been recognized for providing education and outreach services that extend beyond its student population to make our communities better places to live, grow and learn.
+Since 1900, Rasmussen University has continuously been recognized for providing education and outreach services that extend beyond its student population to make our communities better places to live, grow and learn.
 Meeting these needs, whether through education or service, is ingrained in the culture.
-The College chooses to align with other organizations with the same values and mission, and expand on its established commitment to make an impact on the social welfare of communities through providing career-focused education and volunteer efforts that are not only sustainable, but also potentially life-changing.
+The University chooses to align with other organizations with the same values and mission, and expand on its established commitment to make an impact on the social welfare of communities through providing career-focused education and volunteer efforts that are not only sustainable, but also potentially life-changing.

 Quick facts about the Aurora/Naperville community: